koompi/koompi.org/content/installation/Browser/Browser.en.md

 The most popular browsers have a number of features in common.
 They allow users to set bookmarks and browse in a private mode.
 They also can be customized with extensions, and some of them provide a sync service.

 ---
-In these documents, We will show you the details about some browsers and how to install some of those **Web Browsers** that are supported in KOOMPI OS.
+In this document, We will show you the details about some browsers and how to install some of those **Web Browsers** that are supported in KOOMPI OS.

-Before continuing with this documents, make sure you know how to use [**terminal or konsole, first**](#)
+Before continuing with this document, make sure you know how to use [**terminal or konsole, first**](#)

 In this chart list below is all the browser apps that KOOMPI OS is supported: